willettk/ancientlives/README.md

 2) Once the dumpfile has been created, it needs to be read into mysql for processing.
 A series of simple SQL commands is used to extract a text dump of selected fields containing the user id, fragment ids, character position, and character identification.
 This file is a unicode text file that is human and machine readable.
-We call this extracted text file "markers.txt".
+This extracted text file is named "markers.csv" and is reasonably large (198 MB) as of 02-Dec-2013.

 	# extract the data from the SQL database - the assumption is that database is called pap2013
 	# and has already been imported into sql.
-The output file is put into /tmp/markers.txt
+The output file is put into /tmp/markers.csv

-	# from MSQL - assumes the dump file has been read in already
+	# from MySQL - assumes the dump file has been read in already
 	use pap2013;
-	select user_id, fragment_id, x, y, (`character`) from markers where x is not null and y is not null and `character` is not null and `character`<>"" and x<>"" and y<>"" and x>0 and y>0 into outfile '/tmp/markers.txt'
+	select user_id, fragment_id, x, y, (`character`) from markers where x is not null and y is not null and `character` is not null and `character`<>"" and x<>"" and y<>"" and x>0 and y>0 into outfile '/tmp/markers.csv'
 	fields terminated by ','
 	lines terminated by '\n';
 	exit;

+    # Query run on Sequel Pro in my MacBook took ~1 minute to run, but crippled my laptop for roughly 20 minutes when asked to export it).

+    use ancientlives;
+	select user_id, fragment_id, x, y, (`character`) from markers where x is not null and y is not null and `character` is not null and `character`<>"" and x<>"" and y<>"" and x>0 and y>0

 3) The program converts the markers file from unicode into plain text using the "convert2ascii.py" program.
 This program replaces unicode character with a numerical value.
 We use the convert2ascii.py program as a command line utility and pipe the output to a file called "converted.csv".